RickyRomero/shut-up-webextension/README.md

 This version of Shut Up is known to work in the following browser releases:

-* Chrome 55 or later
+* Chrome 90 or later
-* Firefox 48 or later
+* Firefox 102 or later
-* Edge 76 or later
+* Edge 90 or later
+* Brave 1.35.96 or later
-* Opera 65 or later
+* Opera 76 or later

 ## License

-Shut Up is available under the terms of the [MIT License][license].
+Shut Up, with the exception of [shutup.css][shutup-css], is available under the terms of the [MIT License.][license]